Variable-pitch propeller (aeronautics): Constant-speed propellers

-A constant-speed propeller is a variable-pitch propeller that automatically changes its blade pitch in order to maintain a chosen rotational speed, regardless of the operational conditions of the aircraft.
-This is achieved by use of a constant-speed unit (CSU) or propeller governor, which automatically changes the propeller's blade pitch.
+A constant-speed propeller is a type of variable-pitch propeller designed to automatically change its blade pitch while maintaining a set rotational speed, regardless of the operational conditions of the aircraft.
+This is achieved by use of a constant-speed unit (CSU), or propeller governor, built integral to the propeller hub.

 Most engines produce their maximum power in a narrow speed band.
-The CSU allows the engine to operate in its most economical range of rotational speeds, regardless of whether the aircraft is taking off or cruising.
-The CSU can be said to be to an aircraft what the continuously variable transmission is to the motorcar: the engine can be kept running at its optimum speed, regardless of the speed at which the aircraft is flying through the air.
-The CSU also allows aircraft engine designers to keep the ignition system simple: the automatic spark advance seen in motor vehicle engines is simplified, because aircraft engines run at a roughly constant RPM.
+The CSU allows the engine to operate in its most economical range of rotational speeds regardless of whether the aircraft is taking off or cruising.
+The CSU can be said to be to an aircraft what the continuously variable transmission is to the motorcar: the engine can be kept running at its optimum speed regardless of the speed at which the aircraft is flying through the air.
+The CSU also allows aircraft engine designers to keep the ignition system simple: the automatic spark advance seen in motor vehicle engines is simplified because aircraft engines run at roughly constant rotational speed.

 Virtually all high-performance propeller-driven aircraft have constant-speed propellers, as they greatly improve fuel efficiency and performance, especially at high altitude.

 The first attempts at constant-speed propellers were called counterweight propellers, which were driven by mechanisms that operated on centrifugal force.
 Their operation is identical to the centrifugal governor used by James Watt to control the speed of steam engines.
 Eccentric weights were set up near or in the spinner, held in by a spring.
 When the propeller reached a certain RPM, centrifugal force would cause the weights to swing outwards, which would drive a mechanism that twisted the propeller into a steeper pitch.
 When the propeller slowed, the RPM would decrease enough for the spring to push the weights back in, realigning the propeller to the shallower pitch.

 Most CSUs use oil pressure to control propeller pitch.
 Typically, constant-speed units on a single-engine aircraft use oil pressure to increase the pitch.
 If the CSU fails, the propeller will automatically return to fine pitch, allowing the aircraft to be operated at lower speeds.
 By contrast, on a multi-engine aircraft, the CSU will typically use oil pressure to decrease the pitch.
 That way, if the CSU fails, that propeller will automatically feather, reducing drag, while the aircraft continues to be flown on the good engine.
 An "unfeathering accumulator" will enable such a propeller to return to fine pitch for an in-flight engine restart.